Screening $p$-Hackers: Dissemination Noise as Bait: Introduction

-We explore this trade-off in our model, and analytically characterize the optimal level of dissemination noise.
-Our model, which is very simple, is meant to isolate the trade-off between screening hackers and hurting mavens.
-The key intuition for why dissemination noise can help address $p$-hacking is that \emph{a small amount of noise hurts hackers more than mavens} (Lemma \ref{lem:lemmarginalutility}).
+We explore this trade-off in our model.
+We show that as the number of observations grows large, dissemination noise asymptotically achieves optimal screening.
+In a tractable special case where the informed researchers' theory can identify the true cause with very little data, we characterize the optimal level of dissemination noise and derive comparative statics.
+The key intuition is that \emph{a small amount of noise hurts hackers more than mavens}.
 All researchers act strategically to maximize their expected payoffs, but their optimal behavior differ.
-Mavens entertain only a small number of hypotheses, so a small amount of noise does not interfere too much with their chances of detecting the truth.
-Hackers, by contrast, rationally try out a very large number of model specifications because they have no private information about the true cause behind the outcome variable.
+Mavens only entertain a small number of hypotheses, so a small amount of noise does not greatly affect their chances of detecting the truth.
+Hackers, by contrast, rationally try out a very large number of covariates because they have no private information about the true cause.
 The hackers' data mining amplifies the effect of even a small amount of noise, making them more likely to fall for a bait and get screened out.
-So, a strictly positive amount of noise is optimal, and hackers get screened out precisely because they (rationally) $p$-hack.
-Moreover, we derive comparative statics on how the optimal level of noise varies with the fraction of hackers and with the size of the dataset.
+So, adding noise grants an extra informational advantage to the mavens, whose prior knowledge pinpoints a few candidate covariates.
+The hackers get screened out precisely because they (rationally) $p$-hack out of complete ignorance about the true cause.